JDN89/dotnet-vue-todo-app/README.md

+#Chore:
+Remove dapper and user other  method to register apiEndpoints and services => Dapper is slowing down minimal api, because it's trying to do the same thing.

 # Description

 This project is inspired by Google keep and is not meant to be used as a real todo list app.